artefactory-skaff/vertex-pipeline-starter-kit/docs/index.md

+# Vertex pipelines starter kit

 This repository template is meant to help Vertex pipelines beginners understand and avoid its pitfalls.
 It illustrates what we find is the most efficient way to transition from notebook exploration to a reliable, industrialized ML pipeline.

 It is based on the collective knowledge and feedbacks of past Artefact projects and people.
 It is meant to illustrate an architecture that provides both iteration/exploration speed, as well as reliability for industrialisation.

 It also touches on patterns that we have seen not work well or had worse velocity and reliability in our experience.

-# Understanding the Vertex AI platform
+## Understanding the Vertex AI platform
 Before we start, it is important to mention the difference between Vertex AI and Vertex AI Pipelines.
 Vertex AI is a set of services gathered in a unified service called "Vertex AI" (e.g. Vertex AI Dataset, Vertex AI Pipelines, Vertex AI endpoints, etc.).
 As you can see, Vertex AI Pipelines is simply a service included in the Vertex AI environment.

 Have you been hearing about Vertex AI Pipelines for months without really understanding what it is?

-# Vertex pipelines
+## Vertex pipelines
 So, what are Vertex AI Pipelines?

 Vertex AI Pipelines is a managed service offered by GCP to execute Kubeflow Pipelines.